 However, if your put debit spread reaches its maximum profit, do the wise thing and close it out.
 Otherwise, you run the risk of your position reversing.

 And there’s no hoping or wishing for more money; your maximum profit is defined.
 So, take the money and run.
 You never go broke taking your profits.
-Take our options trading course and advanced options strategies course.
+Take our advanced options strategies course.